TickleThePanda/carpe-dm/src/adventures/the-vanquished-fist/plan.md

 ### Assassination

-If the thugs fail, Qa'lir will send an assassin.
-The assassin will have a letter from Qa'lir with details of each of the characters and their recent whereabouts.
+If the thugs fail, Qa'lir will send an Invisible Stalker as an assassin.
+It will be under instruction to kill the players in a private place, probably their room in an inn or even a safe-house.
+When the players enter the

 ### Guards

-If the assassin fails, Qa'lir will send guards to incarcerate the characters.
-If the characters haven't *actually* done anything wrong yet, the guards will let the characters go if persuaded or bribed.
+If the assassin fails, Qa'lir will send guards to incarcerate the characters (if their location is known) for *treason*.
+These guards will attempt to jail the players in the
-However, if the characters have notoriety, they will not

-### Elydir

-If all of the above fail, then Qa'lir will report to Elydir about the characters in the city.
-Elydir will appear to Prince Aesir in nightmares.